 Students or recent graduates seeking to report a Character & Fitness matter should complete a Request for Application Amendment/Addendum form, which can be found linked below or by contacting the Office of Student Affairs.

 The Assistant Dean for Student Affairs will evaluate the submission of information and will consult with other relevant parties of the School of Law when necessary (e.g., Assistant Dean of Admissions or admissions committee).
 The Assistant Dean for Student Affairs will reach out if additional information is needed and will provide a formal notice to the student or graduate of the final disposition of the amendment/addendum request.
-A copy of formal response will be placed in the student or graduate permanent file.
+A copy of the formal response will be placed in the student's or graduate's permanent file.

-Often jursidictions as part of their bar admission process will request that an applicant file a "Certification of the Dean" or other similarly titled form.
-These requests should be directed to the Law Registrar's office for completion; not to the Office of the Dean.
+Often, jurisdictions as part of their bar admission process will request that an applicant file a "Certification of the Dean" or other similarly titled form.
+These requests should be directed to the Law Registrar's office for completion, not to the Office of the Dean.